Easy No Egg, No Milk Small Batch Butter (Optional) Cookies

 Almond cookies: Instead of vanilla extract use the same amount of almond extract.
 Add an almond sliver to the center of each cookie for decoration.

-Nutty Cookies: If you have them, add up to a tablespoon of finely chopped walnuts, almonds or other nuts.
+Nutty Cookies: If you have them, add up to a tablespoon of finely chopped walnuts, pecans, almonds or other nuts.